Take a 1-min quiz to get a Weight Loss Plan! Male Female

 • Having to double up on pads or tampons

-If you suspect that you may have anemia, it’s important to speak with your healthcare provider about getting tested.
+If you suspect that you may have iron deficiency, it’s important to speak with your healthcare provider about getting tested.
 They may recommend dietary changes or iron supplements to help improve your energy levels.

 4. You Might Not Be Getting Enough Sleep